JulioJu/scholarProjectWebSemantic/README.md

 * Actually use JHipster is not very useful.
 I use it only to manage authetifications because I know well how JHipster works.
-JHIpster should be removed and authentification used in an other maneer.
+JHIpster should be removed and authentification used in an other maneer

-* Actually there are lot of stack trace bugs, especially when we run into Eclipse.
-Not know why, but probably note du to my code.

-* Test if in an Normal application, without spring-boot, therefore without spring-boot devtools, with Eclipse when code is automatically rebuild on change, the FusekiServer thread stay.
+    (see section « Why JHipster » above).

 * Maybe RDFConnect could become global to all application as the teacher as done in its example, but contrary to the tutorials (see above, I've added explanations into parenthesis)

+* See all TODO

 # Credits